 Plug the top cover connector back into the circuit board (if removed earlier) and turn the unit on to pass the CarrierBoard out of the unit.

 EUROPEAN CUSTOMERS: Finding a 220 volt laminator outside North America

 There are several units we've seen in UK, AU and Mainland Europe:

+IMPORTANT!
 NEVER LEAVE THE ROOM WHEN ANY LAMINATOR IS RUNNING!

 Pickup one of these very inexpensive battery-operated Smoke Detectors from your local hardware store.
 Place it above the area where you use this laminator.

 We highly recommend using a "timer".
 For peace of mind we strongly suggest you to use an automatic shutoff device because you might forget and leave the area altogether.
 A unit that we like is the Belkin brand "Conserve Energy Saving Outlet" ($14~$19 on Amazon).
 These are both cheap insurance in the event there was a malfunction that could result in a fire.